The Beginnings of our Adoption Journey

 …Ask God to prepare us for being the kind of parents these children need

-…Many of you have expressed interest in providing funds for us to adopt, so now, here is your opportunity!
-Any amount you would like to contribute is deeply appreciated.
+…Many of you have expressed interest in providing funds for us to adopt, so now, here is your opportunity (see details below).
+Any amount you contribute is deeply appreciated.

 …If for any reason your gifts are not needed for our adoption, 100% of your donated funds to Lifesong will go towards adoption costs for another child in need of adoption.